enterprisemodules/ibm_profile/README.md

 - [iib_config](https://www.enterprisemodules.com/shop/products/puppet-iib_config-module) For configuring IBM Integration Bus on Linux systems
 - [iib_install](https://www.enterprisemodules.com/shop/products/puppet-iib_install-module) For installing IBM Integration Bus on Linux systems

+## Try yourself

+You don't want to read about it, but really want to try it?
+You can!
+You can explore our Puppet modules for Oracle by checking out our [playgrounds](https://www.enterprisemodules.com//playgrounds#mq).
+Here we guide you around in some of the functionality of our IBM messaging modules.

 ## License

 Most of the [Enterprise Modules](https://www.enterprisemodules.com) modules are commercial modules.
 This one is **NOT**.
 It is an Open Source module.
 You are free to use it any way you like.
 It, however, is based on our commercial Puppet WebLogic modules.